 Of his choice of major, Randy said, “Entrepreneurship is a way to wear so many hats.
 You have to be really upbeat to be successful.
 You’re going to take some rides.”
 Throughout his experience in the Honors College and the Wolff Center, Randy has enjoyed the close relationships he has built with professors.
 Randy specifically cites Associate Director of the Wolff Center Ken Jones, Professor Dave Cook, and his official Wolff Center mentor Warren Barhorst.
 “I wish everyone had professors like these.
 I like that I could approach them about the real-life applications of what we were learning.”

-After graduation, Randy hopes to find a position that allows him to nurture his business, The Hero’s Mentor.
-“Even if I’m unsure about the financial future, I know that I’m doing what I love, and I’ll find a way make to make money.
+Randy hopes to nurture and expand his business, The Hero’s Mentor.
+“Even if I’m unsure about the financial future, I know that I’m doing what I love, and I’ll find a way to make money.
 My mentor (Barhorst) helped me realize this was my passion.
 I want to change the world, and I won’t be happy unless I do that.”